keboola/developers-docs/extend/docker/tutorial/automated-build.md

     docker run -i quay.io/keboola/base-php70

-You will see something like:
+you will see something like:

     Unable to find image 'quay.io/keboola/base-php70:latest' locally
     latest: Pulling from keboola/base-php70